nodeheap/nodeheap-node/README.md

 As we're in Beta, you'll need to give us some information out of band.
 1) Sealer node name
+2) Sealer address (to track mining)
-2) Coinbase address (to track balance)
+3) Coinbase address (to track balance)
-3) E-mails of those you want to access our dashboard (we use Google SSO)
+4) E-mails of those you want to access our dashboard (we use Google SSO)
-4) Phone numbers that you want to receive text alerts
+5) Phone numbers that you want to receive text alerts

 ### Sending stats to NodeHeap from your node